 The combination of areas of concentration gives students flexibility in creating unique programs to accomplish individual academic goals.
-Students who declare the BIS as their major in East College at East campus take their core courses and at least one concentration through East campus.
-The second concentration may be taken at the Tempe campus or East campus.
+Students who declare the BIS as their major in East College at Polytechnic campus take their core courses and at least one concentration through Polytechnic campus.
+The second concentration may be taken at the Polytechnic or Tempe campus.
 The BIS core courses are offered by East College.
-Concentrations at East campus are offered by East College, the College of Technology and Applied Sciences, and the Morrison School of Agribusiness and Resource Management.
-Students interested in the BIS program should arrange an appointment with an East College advisor at 480/727-1333 before declaring the BIS major.
+Concentrations at Polytechnic campus are offered by East College, the College of Technology and Applied Sciences, and the Morrison School of Agribusiness and Resource Management.
+Students interested in the BIS program should arrange an appointment